vergaloy/Simulate_Ca_Imaging_video/README.md

 ### Description

-The `Simulate_Ca_video` function generates simulated calcium imaging videos with neural data, motion artifacts, and noise.
+The `Simulate_Ca_video` function generates simulated calcium imaging videos with neural data, across-session misalignment artifacts, within-session motion, and noise.
 It allows for customization of various parameters including the number of neurons, sessions, frame rate, and more.

 ### Parameters